Folk costume: Nordic nations

 On the Faroe Islands, traditional dress is known as the føroysk klæði.

 In Iceland, traditional clothing is known as the þjóðbúningurinn.

-In Norway, each county and Svalbard) has a designated folk costume, or bunad.
+In Norway, each county and Svalbard has a designated folk costume, or bunad.
 The most famous bunader are from Hardanger and Setesdal.
 Sámi people wear gákti and, for colder weather, luhkka.

 In Sweden, the traditional folkdräkt varies by province.
 Since 1983, an official national costume, Sverigedräkten, has also been used.
-The Bäckadräkten became the first unisex design in 2022.
 The nationella dräkten was worn in the 18th century.